 Google products integration Google Form, Google Finance, Google Translate, and Google Drawings can be integrated with Google Sheets.
 This means that you can input information in Google Forms or other Google product, and then import this information into Google Sheets, which is really useful.

-Google Sheets dark mode After this brief presentation of Google Sheets features, we will introduce you to Night Eye - the dark mode browser extension which can transform the way you work with your favorite Google app.
+Why You Might Consider Enabling Google Sheets Dark Mode OnMany Google users have asked us if one can make Google Sheets dark mode?
+After this brief presentation of Google Sheets features, we will introduce you to Night Eye - the dark mode browser extension which can transform the way you work with your favorite Google app.

 No credit card, no names, nothing is required - install on your preferred browser and enjoy completely for free for 3 months.
 After that, you can stick with the free forever Lite version and subscribe for $9 per year.
 See by yourself how this dark mode browser extension can help you fight with eye strain.